 Since verdicts were passed last night in what the local press called the “Megacausa ESMA,” it was appropriate to take a walk today around one of the newer parts of Buenos Aires I’d yet to explore: the Parque de la Memoria.
-ESMA is an acronym for the Naval Academy, setting for some of the most brutal torture experienced by the desaparecidos during the last military dictatorship.
-Trials against the military personnel involved were reopened in 2005 & bit by bit the more notorious figures are being given life sentences.
+ESMA is an acronym for the Naval Academy, the setting for some of the most brutal torture experienced by desaparecidos during the last military dictatorship.
+Trials against military personnel involved in those crimes were reopened in 2005, & bit by bit the more notorious figures are being given life sentences.

 According to the official website, this park was created as the first official memorial to crimes of the era & approved in 1997.
 Inaugurated in 2007, the 14-hectare public space remains a work in progress.
 The riverfront location was chosen because it is close to the ESMA & a military airstrip where several planes took off with a cargo of desaparecidos… only to drop them into the river to their death.